Creditor Harassment Lawyer in Charlotte

 - Automatic stay.
-Generally, filing bankruptcy triggers an automatic stay.
+Generally, filing Chapter 7 or Chapter 13 bankruptcy triggers an automatic stay.
 Your creditors will need to freeze all collection actions during your bankruptcy.

 Each method has its own complex implications, benefits, and consequences.
 In my years of experience, I have witnessed how the subtle differences between each client’s financial situation requires a unique strategy devised from scratch.
 I will help you decide which path is right for you and answer every question you have along the way.